 On that note, you may be charged a £30 missed appointment fee if our engineer is unable to gain access to your property.
 The same goes if we need to cancel on you, we will always try and give as much notice as possible, but should we cancel within 24 hours of your appointment then we will credit you £30 for the inconvenience.

 What will the engineer be doing?

 Our engineers will always start by introducing themselves.
 It’s worth noting that they won’t be wearing any So Energy branding, so you’re more than welcome to ask them for ID.
 Once you’re all settled, the engineer will start with your electricity meter and will give you a heads up that the power is about to go off for around 30 minutes.
 The reason they start with the electricity is because the super-smart comms hub that links your devices to the external network (WAN) snugly attaches to the top of the electricity meter.
 This then enables the gas meter and the in-home display (IHD) to remotely connect via the in-home network known as HAN.

 The next step is for the engineer to commission the meter.
 This process is what allows automatic meter readings to be sent to us here at So, all while ensuring your data is secure.
 Think of it as the meter being set up/registered to the network.
 The majority of the time, the engineer will have no issue completing this step themselves.
 However, if you see them on the phone or waiting for an update, it’s likely that they require remote support from a member of our team.

 In-home display (IHD):

-Last but by no means least, our engineer will set up your in-home display (IHD) and will give you a quick walk through on how it all works.
+Last but by no means least, our engineer will set up your in-home display (IHD) and will give you a quick walkthrough on how it all works.
 If you do require any additional IHD support, you can also check out the device manual in our dedicated article My In-Home Display (IHD).